Self Guided Hut to Hut in the High Tyrol

 Please see Individual Factsheets for Exact Pricing

-Late June to late September, with limited availability in August when the huts and alms are particularly busy.
+Early July to mid September, with limited availability in August when the huts and alms are particularly busy.

 Arrive on the day of your choice, except Wednesday which is our day off.